mistyrouge/chef-gmvault/README.md

 gmvault Cookbook
 ================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+Backup and restore your gmail account at will.

+This cookbook set up gmvault to allow you to backup your gmail account easily.

 Requirements
 ------------
-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 #### packages
+- `python` - gmvault needs python to run.
-- `toaster` - gmvault needs toaster to brown your bagel.
+- `users` - gmvault needs users to create all users that will be backed up.

 Attributes
 ----------